almostengr/nsbe-mp.org/docs/programs.md

 </div>

 Our members are glad to share the work that we do in our professional careers to the community through career day presentations.
-Pictured above is the career day presentation that two NSBE-MP members did who work for the Alabama Department of Transportation.
+Pictured above is the career day presentation at Catoma Elementary in Montgomery, Alabama, that NSBE-MP members did who work for the Alabama Department of Transportation presented information about their careers.

 ### STEM Exhibitions and Presentations